-Award Description Points Public Relations Each team can decorate their booth with the story of their robot.
+Award Description Points Each team can decorate their booth with the story of their Public robot.
 The use of posters, videos, flyers, etc is encouraged.
-However, the cost of these items remain within the team.
-20 points Ingenious Build your robot in an ingenious way.
-Make it smart by adding cool and interesting features that will help its performance 40 points Competition Each round will have a counting of the items collected.
+20 points Relations However, the cost of these items remain within the team.
+Build your robot in an ingenious way.
+Make it smart by adding Ingenious 20 points cool and interesting features that will help its performance.
+Talking to other team members and sharing information to help Coop each other is a strong skill we're looking for.
+The fact of not 10 points communicating with others won't benefit you!
+Team members should all be positive no matter where they Positive rank or how they evaluate their chances of succeeding in the 10 points Energy challenge.
+It's not about winning it's about fun with STEAM.

+Points and awards (attributed once)

+Points for matches (attributed per match)

+Matchpoints Description Points Competition Each round will have a counting of the items collected.
 Scoring will be added depending on the items in your home base.
-Boxes Bring back your boxes to your team zone 4 points / box Doxes Take your opponent's box to your zone -6 points / box Park Bring your robot to its home zone 10 points
+Particles Pring back colored balls to their respective zone 2 pts / blue ball Bing back colored balls to their respective zone 5 pts/yellow ball Dam Build the dam (coop) to join other shore 20 points Come home Bring your robot to Its home zone before the clock runs out 10 points Park it Park your robot on the main bridge (not touching the ground) 5 points